-The Magic Graveyard: The stories and secrets of the magicians resting in a small town cemetery… and why they’re buried there!
+The Magic Graveyard (2019 Edition): The stories and secrets of the magicians resting in a small-town cemetery… and why they’re buried there!

 Lakeside Cemetery, just outside the village of Colon, Michigan — The Magic Capitol of the World, has the distinction of having the most magicians buried in one place, anywhere in the world.

 Stories, anecdotes, historical facts and lighthearted commentary make The Magic Graveyard a fun read.
-This 276-page coffee table book with over 100 photos, tells the stories of 29 fascinating magicians.
+This 400-page coffee table book with over 270 photos and illustrations, tells the stories of 39 fascinating magicians.

 Take a tour of a magic graveyard.